 Common Course Numbering System

-San Jacinto College is a member of the Texas Common Course Numbering System.
-Institutions of higher education in Texas teach similar courses and these courses have a common number.
-This common number facilitates transferring these courses among the participating institutions.
+San Jacinto College is a member of the Texas Common Course Numbering System (TCCNS).
+Institutions of higher education in Texas teach similar courses and these courses have common numbers.
+This common course number facilitates transferring these courses among the participating institutions.

 The Texas Common Course Numbering System Manual identifies general academic courses that transfer.
 It does not include college preparatory and technical courses.
 The common number system makes it easier for students to plan future studies.